bebedi15/urltoimage/README.md

 # Image Downloader

-This is a Python script that downloads images from a list of URLs and saves them to a directory.
+This is a Python script that downloads images from a list of Image URLs and saves them to a directory.
 It can handle duplicate URLs and prevents overwriting of existing images.

 ## Requirements